awslabs/amazon-kinesis-archiver/README.md

 }
 ```

-When using the reinject methods, you must supply a boolean value indicating whether this metadata should be added to replayed messages, and also a 'metadata separator' which is a character you supply to dilineate the message metadata from the original message contents.
+When using the reinject methods, you must supply a boolean value indicating whether this metadata should be added to replayed messages, and also a 'metadata separator' which is a character you supply to delineate the message metadata from the original message contents.
 Data stored in the archive is Base64 encoded, but reinjection will decode the data prior to creating the message to be reinjected.
 For example, if you called a reinject method with `method(true,'|')` and the original data in Kinesis was `HelloWorld`, you would get a value on the target Stream of `<originalMetadata>|HelloWorld`.
 Base64 encoding is reapplied by the Kinesis putRecord API.

 ## API Access

 The above methods are simplistic interfaces to view data from stdout in a console.
 For most typical use cases, you will integrate with the query, scan and reinject methods using a programatic interface.
 All the base interfaces for the API are provided in the `lib/archive-access.js` module, and generally take the same arguments as listed above.
 However, there is one major difference to consider.
-Because the query and scan operations in node.js are asyncronous API's this module uses the node.js module [async](https://caolan.github.io/async) to provide data for processing, and a callback method to indicate that all records have been provided by the API.
+Because the query and scan operations in node.js are asynchronous API's this module uses the node.js module [async](https://caolan.github.io/async) to provide data for processing, and a callback method to indicate that all records have been provided by the API.
 As such, each API takes an argument which is an [async.queue](https://caolan.github.io/async/docs.html#queue) which can be configured to meet your application's requirements around concurrency and processing speed.

 ```javascript
 queryArchive = function(streamName, partitionKey, sequenceStart, sequenceEnd, recordLimit, recordQueue, callback)